 - The amount of caffeine or alcohol consumed

 - The pillow you use

 These are all factors that we can control.
 However, other things occur in our lives that can’t as easily be controlled.

 Dangers of Sleep Deprivation

 Just one night of interrupted sleep wreaks havoc on our energy levels, mood, and hormone regulation.
 Chronically interrupted sleep affects our mental health, accelerates the aging process, and makes us more susceptible to all kinds of diseases.

 In 2005, a research study on how sleep deprivation impacts the brain cited this list of “broad cognitive performance effects of sleep deprivation”:

-- Involuntary microsleeps occur (uncontrollable periods of 10-30 seconds of sleep)
+- The occurrence of involuntary microsleeps (uncontrollable periods of 10-30 seconds of sleep)

-- Attention, short-term recall and mental performance suffer, resulting in errors in judgment and processing
+- Attention span, short-term recall, and mental performance suffer, resulting in errors in judgment and processing

 - Response time slows (for instance, the types and severity of damages/injuries incurred in accidents due to sleep deprivation comparable to those of at or above legal alcohol limits were detected)